fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And the leg is wound about the leg,
     To your Lord, that Day, will be the procession.
-    Quran, 75-Surah Al-Qiyamah (The Resurrection) 26-30
+    Quran, surah Al-Qiyamah (The Resurrection) 75:26-30

 #### Taking the soul of a believer